“I booked a flight with American Express points! I’m so excited!”

 - Transfer partners aren’t always the best way to redeem, but it’s definitely worth checking.
 For example, if fares are really low, pay with points may be a better way to redeem even though the cents per point value will always be 1 (if you’re using Amex points.
 Other bank points have different values)

-Earn your first 60,000 Chase Ultimate Rewards points by opening a Chase Sapphire Preferred card
+Earn your first 60,000 Chase Ultimate Rewards points by opening a card_name

 You can find more information about this card and other cards mentioned in this post in the monthly list of our favorite credit card offers.